-Get the First Thanksgiving lesson plans and resources for teaching about the real first Thanksgiving myth and truth and what really happened with student activities and fun virtual field trip to Plymouth Plantation!
-We’ll cover the first Harvest festival (feast) Thanksgiving food facts, Thanksgiving facts and American history, learning about Wampanoag Native Americans and more to help kids understand the experiences of the Pilgrims and the indigenous Natives.
+Get first Thanksgiving activity ideas, lesson plans and resources for teaching about the real first Thanksgiving myth and truth and what really happened.
+Engaging student activities and fun virtual field trip to Plymouth Plantation!
+We’ll cover the first Harvest festival (feast) Thanksgiving food facts, American history, about Wampanoag Native Americans and more to help kids understand the experiences of the Pilgrims and the Indigenous Natives.

 Where was the first Thanksgiving?